Kol | Michelin-Starred Mexican in Marylebone

 It won ‘best restaurant in the world’ on the World’s 50 Best List three years running.
 It’s got two Michelin Stars.
 It’s credited with essentially reinventing Nordic cuisine.

-Originally scheduled to open in March this year – and hopefully not postponed for too long – it’s going to be called Kol (which means ‘cabbage’, and is supposed to illustrate the incredible potential of seemingly mundane ingredients).
+It’s called Kol (which means ‘cabbage’, and is supposed to illustrate the incredible potential of seemingly mundane ingredients).
 You’ll find it on Marylebone’s Seymour Street, set over two storeys, with a tortilla factory and an open kitchen/chef’s table on the ground floor.

-Which sounds like a good Kol.
+It’s definitely a good Kol.

 Kol | 9 Seymour Street, Marylebone, W1H 5BT